What is ‘best interests’?

 Sometimes there is disagreement about what is in a person’s best interests.
 Everyone involved should try hard to resolve any differences.
 In difficult cases where no agreement can be reached, it might be necessary to apply to the Court of Protection for a decision on the person’s behalf.
 There are likely to be costs attached to going to court.

-If you are not sure where to look for help with a concern about best interests decisions, you can contact our Patient Relations Team.
+If you are not sure where to look for help with a concern about best interests decisions, you can contact the Experience Team.
 Find out more about how the Team can help you here.